wp-plugins/powerpress/readme.txt

 0.5.0 released on 11/26/2008
 Added options to report media duration and file size next to download links.
 Removed optional defines POWERPRESS _ PLUGIN _ PATH and POWERPRESS _ ITEM _ SUMMARY, defines no longer necessary.
 Added itunes:author and itunes:subtitle to header portion of podcast feeds and itunes:summary to post items.
 No longer removing quotes or extra spaces from itunes summary.
 Player auto-play bug fixed when quicktime files mixed with mp3s.
 Added new option to ping iTunes in a new browser window.
 Verify flash player check added, Wordpress auto plugin update will corrupt the flash player.
 This bug is fixed in Wordpress 2.7 beta 2 and newer.
 Media URL now displays a warning if the value contains characters which may cause problems.

+0.5.1 released on 12/10/2008
+Added podcast to pages option (Thanks @Frumph), added code to make sure the itunes:subtitle, keywords and summary feed tags never exceed their size limits.

 == Feedback ==
 http://www.blubrry.com/powerpress/